oddsockmachine/conductor/docs/README.md

 ## Usage

-The Isntrument  has four modes:
+The Conductor  has four modes:

 - Load/Save set
   - Displays all saved sets as highlighted items on the grid.